On the Estimation of Entropy in the FastICA Algorithm: Example

 Using the $m$-spacing method to find the first independent component loading, we want to obtain the direction $w^\ast := \argmin_{w \in \R^p, w^\top w = 1} H_{m, n}(Dw)$.
-In the example of this paper, the \texttt{optim} function in \texttt{R} with the Nelder-Mead method is used to obtain $w^\ast$ and the associated projection $D w$.
+In the example of this paper, numerical minimisation is used to obtain $w^\ast$ and the associated projection $D w^\ast$.
 The contrast function to compare against the fastICA contrast function~\eqref{eqHatJStarY} is given by the $m$-spacing negentropy approximation, $J_{m,n}(y) = \eta(1) - H_{m,n}(y)$ for directions $w \in \R^n$ on the half-sphere.
 Note that $w^\ast = \argmax_{w \in \R^p, w^\top w = 1} J_{m, n}(Dw)$.
 In general this contrast function is not very smooth, although a method to attempt to overcome this non-smoothness (and the resulting local optima, which can cause numerical optimisation issues) is given in \citet{learned2003ica}, and involves replicating the data with some added Gaussian noise.

 To illustrate the kind of problems which can occur during the approximation from $f$ to $\hat f_0$ and from $J[f]$ to $\hat J^\ast(y)$, we construct an example where the density $f$ in the direction of maximum negentropy is significantly different to $\hat f_0$ in the same direction.
 This results in \texttt{fastICA} selecting a sub-optimal projection, as shown below.
 Here we just consider the case $I = 1$ in Assumption~\ref{assumptionGK}, with one $G = G_1$ and thus one $K=K_1$.
 Moreover, in \texttt{fastICA} there is a choice of two functions to use, $G(x) := (1 / \alpha) \log \cosh(\alpha x)$, $\alpha \in [1, 2]$, and $G(x) := -\exp(- x^2 / 2)$.
 We have considered these two functions with varying alpha, as well as the fourth moment contrast function given in \citet{miettinen2015fourth}.
 Here, the function for Step~3.\ in Section~\ref{secFastIca} is $\lvert \Ex_f X^4 - 3 \rvert$, and the empirical approximation of the expectation is used for Step~4., such that the approximate contrast function is $\lvert \frac{1}{n} \sum_{i = 1}^n y_i^4 - 3 \rvert$.
 In the example of this paper all choices give very similar results and thus we only show the fastICA contrast function resulting from $G(x) = (1 / \alpha) \log \cosh(\alpha x)$, with $\alpha = 1$ for simplicity.